minoda-lab/universc/README.md

 ## Release

 At the moment, we have not released the script publicly but we do intend to.
 We welcome any feedback on it.
-Hopefully it will save people time as make it easier to compare technologies.
+Hopefully it will save people time by making it easier to compare technologies.

 We plan to make this open-source with the agreement of everyone in the project.